rfo909/CFT/README.md

 	  3
 ```

-# Using objects instead of just text
+# Objects instead of strings

-CFT is inspired by PowerShell, and works with objects instead of just strings, as in traditional unix shells.
+CFT is inspired by PowerShell, as it works with objects instead of just strings, as in traditional unix shells.
+This
+enables the use of member functions, instead of some huge global namespace.

-Apart from a couple of specialities, CFT aims at a regular, compact and predictable syntax,
+Apart from a couple of specialities or quirks, CFT aims at a regular, compact and predictable syntax,
-compared to PowerShell and bash.
+compared both to PowerShell and bash.

-This means there is no "guessing" as to what the users
-is trying to do, or silent conversions of data, as in PowerShell.
+This means there is no "guessing" as to what the users is trying to do, or silent conversions of data, as in PowerShell.

-Also, differing from both PowerShell and unix shells, there is no automatic substitution of "dollar-expressions".
+Also, differing from both PowerShell and unix shells, there is no automatic substitution of "dollar-expressions", which

-The String and List values contain functions for this, which must then be called explicitly.
-This eliminates
-different meaning for single or double quotes.
+means that single and double quotes have no special or different meaning.

 ```
-'"' + "$x" + '"'
+'"' + "'$x'" + '"'
   <String>
-  "$x"
+  "'$x'"
 ```

-## Compact code

-Letting values be objects with a rich set of member functions means the code we write can be
-quite compact, as much complexity is hidden inside the implementation of those functions (written
-in Java).

-For example, to create a hash string for
-a file, in order to locate duplicates, or checking if it has changed, we just call the .hash() function of
-any File object.

-The idea is to let objects, such as File, contain relevant functions that deliver useful results with the
-least amount of hassle.
-The implementation of .hash() has to deal with FileInputStream, and a loop that
-reads binary file data into some buffer, to be passed on to the hash function, and finally, code for converting
-the binary hash to a hex string.

-This means the CFT "API" runs at a *much higher level* than Java, which results in compact code.

 ## Variable substitution / templating

 Contrary to PowerShell and bash, CFT performs no automatic substitution of "dollar-expressions" inside
 strings, unless told to.

+The "=>varName" is the stack based variable assignment operation.
+The P(1) and P(2) return parameters 1 and 2 (1-based).

 ```
 	# Create javascript query for MongoDb, counting objects for given status,